 To be eligible, a student must:

 Most forms of financial aid are awarded on the basis of financial need.
 The information provided on your Free Application for Federal Student Aid (FAFSA) determines your Expected Family Contribution (EFC).
 Your EFC is an amount determined by the U.S. Congress as available to meet your cost of attendance.
-If you are an undergraduate student, information on the College Board’s CSS/PROFILE application will also be used to determine eligibility.
+If you are an undergraduate student, information on the College Board’s CSS/PROFILE application will also be used to determine eligibility for aid from University sources.

 Cost of Attendance includes tuition, fees, books, supplies, housing, meals, transportation, and miscellaneous expenses.